 6.8 Trusted Path/Channels

-In the evaluated configuration, the TOE uses both its own cryptographic implementation and its host OS platform to encrypt sensitive data in transit.
+In the evaluated configuration, the TOE its own cryptographic implementation to encrypt sensitive data in transit.
 Listed below are the various external interfaces to the TOE that rely on trusted communications.

 Between TOE and operational environment: